IsaacSchemm/Pandacap/README.md

 Fur Affinity support relies on [FAExport](https://faexport.spangle.org.uk/) for most functions, and Weasyl support relies on a PHP proxy script (included in this repository).

-### Furry Network / Reddit / Sheezy.Art
+### Reddit

-Pandacap can monitor accounts on these platforms and automatically add new favorites (or in Reddit's case, upvotes of top-level posts) to its Favorites section.
+Pandacap can connect to a Reddit account, to monitor it for upvotes on top-level posts and add these posts to your Favorites.
-No other integration with these platforms is currently available.

 ### RSS / Atom